The giant under the cemetery is hungry.

 The rubble stretched on for miles, expansive enough to keep the deathly giant buried.
 Taking his first steps after his miraculous resurrection, the Caretaker found that his divorced bones had been reunited, and that the gaping mouths on his flesh had been silenced, never to speak pain or cry blood again.
 The bloody tears already stained on his skin gave him a layer of frightening war paint that would make his bird god proud.

-It was a day as hungry as the present one the Caretaker has woken to.
+It was a day as hungry as the current one.
 Violent roars emanated from the ground itself.
 Fearing the giant would someday devour the entire earth if left to starve, the Caretaker did exactly as the stone voices told him to.
 He recovered the corpses of his tribe and fed them to the monster, marking their graves with the stones themselves.
 The Beakman tribe became the first people to call what would become Ascension Lawn Cemetery home, buried in the company of lone headstones that continue to speak to the immortal Caretaker, telling him tales of the dead they overlook.